 4. In “Developer Options”, enable “USB Debugging”.
 Plug the phone to computer over USB.
 Your computer will now detect the phone as a new “usb device” and associate it with the drivers.

 This should be enough for DroidCam to work over USB.

 If you get “connection reset” errors from the Droidcam client, try changing the port setting in the app and the client.

 You can manually check if ADB is working:

 - Open My Computer and find where droidcam was installed.
 By default it should be under Program Files.
 Note the location (eg. “C:\Program Files\Droidcam”, or “Program Files (x86)”)

 - Go to start -> all programs -> accessories.
 Right-click on “Command Prompt” and choose ‘run as administrator’

 - In the window that opens, enter cd “C:\Program Files\DroidCam\”, where the text in quotes represents the install location from above.

 - Enter adb devices

-The last command above prints “List of devices attached”, followed by any detected device IDs (e.g. “device HT1234ABCD”).
-If the list is empty, adb doesn’t see the phone and drivers need to be installed.
+The last command above prints “List of devices attached”, followed by any detected device IDs (e.g. “device HT1234ABCD”) when things work.